AviatrixSystems/terraform-provider-aviatrix/website/docs/index.html.markdown

 page_title: "Provider: Aviatrix"
 sidebar_current: "docs-aviatrix-index"
 description: |-
-  The Aviatrix provider is used to interact with Aviatrix organization resources.
+  The Aviatrix provider is used to interact with Aviatrix organization resources
 ---

 # Aviatrix Provider